hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 ### General Overview
 (include here description of unit, what class(es) it fits into, when...)

-Recommended for Grades 3-5 in a stand alone CS class or integrated into a social studies class and for general education or students with disabilities and neurodiverse learners
+Recommended for Grades 3-5 in a stand alone CS class or integrated into a social studies class and for general education or students with disabilities and neurodiverse learners.

 Students are introduced to a form of artificial intelligence called machine learning.
 Students learn about data and what types of data is used in A.I. and Machine Learning.
 Using unplugged activities, students explore labeling data, classifying data, recognizing patterns in data, and explore game-based activities that introduce them to training A.I. bots.
-We will look into how AI address world problems and how they can use the Problem Solving Process to help.
+Students will analyze how A.I. and Machine Learning are programmed to make decisions without direct human input.
+We will look into how AI address world problems and how the Problem Solving Process is used and they will explore various datasets and how they can be biased and represent only one point of view

 This can be part of a standalong CS class or integrated into a social studies and CS class that looks at the role of A.I

 //How to answer when?